 - Some users have reported issues with firmware.

 This Dual WAN 14 port Router is the perfect choice for small business and is ideal if you’re looking to upgrade the network architecture of your organisation, or simply need a robust solution for all the networking needs.
-In terms of pure performance, the router excels at simple as well as advanced configurations.
+In terms of pure performance, this wired router excels at simple as well as advanced configurations.
 It does support VLAN and IPv6, which makes it the optimal choice as compared to a regular consumer router.

-This router offers a great range of SSL and advanced IP security features which are essential for any business organization.
+This wired router offers a great range of SSL and advanced IP security features which are essential for any business organization.
 It performs well in general performance tests as well, with a fast and stable network and dual WAN.
 Remote access is possible via VPN but Cisco doesn’t provide a VPN client for Windows.
 So you have to get the VPN client separately, perhaps an open source client or a third party one.

 Interface: 8 x Gigabit LAN Ports + 1 x Gigabit WAN Port | VPN: Supports up to 25 IPsec VPN tunnels and 25 additional PPTP/L2TP tunnels simultaneously | Security: Dynamic Web Content Filtering